Get your flu shot today

 These tests are usually only needed if the illness is severe or if there is an increased risk of complications.

-Rest, drink plenty of fluid, and consider taking gentle pain relief for muscle aches and pains.
+Rest, drink plenty of fluid, and consider taking pain relief for muscle aches and pains.

 Do not give aspirin-containing medications to children under 16 who are ill with flu.
 Using aspirin increases the risk of children developing Reye Syndrome, a form of encephalitis and liver degeneration.

-Specific influenza antiviral medicines can reduce the severity and the duration of influenza.
+Specific antiviral medicines can reduce the severity and the duration of flu.
 However, antiviral medicines:

-- need to be taken within 48 hours of symptoms
+- should ideally be taken within 48 hours of symptoms

 - need to be prescribed by a doctor